Main Dishes

 22

-The wait is over!!
-Here is the much anticipated vegan potstickers recipe for all of you wonderful people.
+The wait is over!
+Here is the much-anticipated vegan potstickers recipe for all of you wonderful people.
 Let me start by telling you how simple these are to make.
-To be honest I was nervous at first about testing this recipe as I assumed vegan potstickers would be complex and hard to assemble.
-I am so happy to report, anyone can make these, and they are totally customizable.
+To be honest, I was nervous at first about testing this recipe, as I assumed vegan potstickers would be complex and hard to assemble.
+I am so happy to report that anyone can make these, and they are totally customizable.

-• Easy: This recipe takes about an hour to put together but it’s incredibly easy if you follow the instructions
+- Easy: This recipe takes about an hour to assemble, but it’s incredibly easy if you follow the instructions.

-• Versatile: Eat these on their own with the chili sauce, add them to a soup, whatever your heart desires
+- Versatile: Eat these on their own with the chili sauce or add them to a soup; the options are endless!

 Here are the key ingredients you’ll need to make these Vegan Potstickers:

-Vermicelli Noodles: Found in the international section of your grocery store, vermicelli noodles are fine noodles made of ground rice and use primarily in Asian cuisine.
+Vermicelli Noodles – Found in the international section of your grocery store, vermicelli noodles are fine noodles made of ground rice, used primarily in Asian cuisine.

 1. In a large pan heat your sesame oil on medium heat.
 Add your ginger and garlic and sauté, while stirring frequently to infuse your oil.
 After about 1-2 minutes add your mushroom, cabbage, and carrots.
 Cook for around 5 minutes or until your vegetables have cooked down, this might almost be by half!
 To the mixture add the sesame seeds, liquid soy seasoning, maple syrup, chili paste, green onions, and cilantro and cook another 2-3 minutes or until there is no liquid in the pan.
 Remove from the heat and let cool.